GnatLlib/tensor2tensor/tensor2tensor/insights/tests/README.md

 ```
     python basic_functional_tests.py
 ```
+This command should be issued from the test folder to ensure the chromedriver is in the path.

 Because some of these tests involve actually querying the model and performing translations, they can take a very long time to complete.